 - If you think you are going to be thirsty, drink water BEFORE snuffing your rapé, because any water you drink afterwards will task like rapé.

-- Make sure you are also close to the toilet in case the opposite should occur
+- Make sure you are also close to the toilet in case that kind of expulsion is needed.

-- Make sure your friends are aware of what you are doing (so nobody interrupts your moment of deep contemplation at the moment your nose starts to run profusely) by asking you the best way to get on the I-80
+- Make sure your friends are aware of what you are doing (so nobody interrupts your moment of deep contemplation by asking you the best way to get on the I-80).

 What to Expect From Your Rapé Experience

 Your rapé experience will depend a lot on the medicinal rapé blend you are consuming.
-There are a myriad of medicinal plants that can be used in rapé and thus a wide range of experiences from a nice blast of fragrance in your nose, to an eye-opening nasal expresso shot, to a transcendental, wildly psychoactive experience lasting hours, where you want to fly like an eagle.
+There are a myriad of medicinal plants that can be used in rapé and thus a wide range of experiences you can enjoy: from a nice blast of fragrance in your nose, to an eye-opening nasal expresso shot, to a transcendental, wildly psychoactive experience where you can fly like an eagle for hours.